Skip to Main Content

 • Assisting a public company with a restructuring of its senior executive compensation programs resulting in an affirmative shareholder "say-on-pay" vote following a failed vote the prior year.

-Steve also advises his clients on institutional and retail shareholder relations issues, including overall monitoring of corporate governance ratings as well as responses to shareholder proposals and related matters.
+Steve also advises clients on institutional and retail shareholder relations issues, including overall monitoring of corporate governance ratings as well as responses to shareholder proposals and related matters.
 He has provided counsel and assistance concerning corporate governance matters to boards of directors for public companies of all sizes, including New York Stock Exchange (NYSE) and Nasdaq-listed companies as well as unlisted smaller reporting companies, including compliance with the Sarbanes-Oxley Act of 2002, the Dodd-Frank Wall Street Reform and Consumer Protection Act and related regulatory developments.
 In addition, he has extensive experience with the design, drafting, registration and implementation of equity compensation plans.

 Industry